bewillcott/bewsoftware-mdj-cli/src/docs/manual/Meta Blocks.md

 `use` is a reserved key word in the context of `page`: `page.use`.

 As you can see, there is a `use` key with a value of `articles`.
 If you were to check the configuration file:
-`markdownj-cli.ini` in the root directory of this project, you will find a section labeled as `[articles]`.
+`mdj-cli.ini` in the root directory of this project, you will find a section labeled as `[articles]`.
 The key/value pairs in this section are the ones being used for this page.
 If needed, you could add any number of additional such pairs, and they would be available to any page set to `use : articles`.